[SCROLL DOWN TO READ REVIEWS AND TO SEE MORE PURCHASE OPTIONS]

 Steve’s email was very typical for readers of my site at dadstartingover.com.
 All of the situations are roughly the same, yet they all think they’re unique in their own special blend of “stupid”.
 Steve, like many other readers, was convinced that the entire world was in on a cosmic joke at his expense.
 He feels like Jim Carrey’s character from “The Truman Show”.
 Unbeknownst to him, everyone around him was a cast member of a secret TV show… and the whole world was watching and laughing.
 He just pulled back the curtain and everything is finally starting to make sense.
 He doesn’t like what he sees.
 It was all just a big charade.
 Nothing was ever real.

-Now he’s in an empty apartment, driving a shitty old Ford pickup truck that breaks down half the time, and he’s only allowed to see his kids on Wednesdays after school and every other weekend.
+Now he’s in an empty apartment, driving a crappy old Ford pickup truck that breaks down half the time, and he’s only allowed to see his kids on Wednesdays after school and every other weekend.
 This really really sucks and it doesn’t look like it’s going to get any better in the foreseeable future.

 The TV show audience is now pointing and laughing at him.
 “Haha!!
 He bought into the whole ’Til death do us part’ thing?!
 Haha!!
-What a dumbass!”
+What a dummy!”
 Steve is now a dangerous combination of angry, hurt, scared, and confused.

 I’m a Good Guy!
 I Swear!